cambiotraining/unix-shell/materials/xx-archiving.md

 ::: {.callout-exercise}
 {{< level 1 >}}

-Working from the `~/Desktop/data-shell` directory:
+From the `~/Desktop/data-shell` directory:

-1. Create a tar archive of the `hospital_records` directory without compression.
+1. Create an uncompressed tar archive of the `hospital_records` directory.
-2. Create a tar gzip-compressed archive of the same directory.
+2. Create a gzip-compressed tar archive of the same directory.
-3. Use the `du` (disk usage) command to compare the sizes of the archive files compared to the original folder
+3. Use the `du` (disk usage) command to compare the archive sizes with the original directory.

 ::::: {.callout-answer}
-1. We create a `tar` archive with:
+1. Create an uncompressed `tar` archive:

 ```bash
 tar -cvf hospital_records.tar hospital_records/
 ```

-2. We create a `tar.gz` archive with:
+2. Create a gzip-compressed `tar.gz` archive:

 ```bash
 tar -czvf hospital_records.tar.gz hospital_records/
 ```

-3. We compare their sizes and the size of the original directory
+3. Compare the sizes of the original directory and both archives:

 ```bash
 du -h hospital_records*